-First, we are going to sauté the Brussel sprouts.
-Cut the Brussel sprouts in half (or quarters if they are extra large) and saute in a skillet over medium heat with 2 Tablespoons olive oil.
+First, we are going to sauté the Brussels sprouts.
+Cut the Brussel sprouts in half (or quarters if they are extra large) and sauté in a skillet over medium heat with 2 Tablespoons olive oil.
 Cook until fork tender, about 10 minutes, stirring frequently to ensure even cooking.

-*You could also roast the Brussel sprouts and add them to the glaze.
-To roast, cut the Brussel sprouts in half and and coat with 2 Tablespoons olive oil, salt and pepper.
+*You could also roast the Brussels sprouts and add them to the glaze.
+To roast, cut the Brussels sprouts in half and and coat with 2 Tablespoons olive oil, salt and pepper.
 Bake at 375 degrees for about 20 minutes

-- Cut the Brussel sprouts in half (or quarters if large).
+- Cut the Brussels sprouts in half (or quarters if large).

-- Heat a skillet over medium heat and saute Brussel sprouts in 2 T. olive oil until fork tender, about 10 minutes.
+- Heat a skillet over medium heat and sauté Brussels sprouts in 2 T. olive oil until fork tender, about 10 minutes.
 Sprinkle with salt and pepper and spoon onto a plate.

 - In the same skillet, add the shallot and orange juice.
 Simmer on medium heat until the orange juice is reduced by half and thickened up.
 Add the balsamic vinegar and stir to combine.

-- Add back in the Brussel sprouts and coat with orange balsamic glaze.
+- Add back in the Brussels sprouts and coat with orange balsamic glaze.